rjvillareal1107/cse15l-lab-reports/LabReport5.md

 ## Summary

-Similar to grep, the find command is made versatile by the use of extensions.
+Similar to grep, the find command is made versatile by the use of extensions, which operate in a variety of different ways.